Mobile office guide: set up and work from anywhere

 What is a mobile office?

-This flexibility allows you to work where it makes the most sense – whether that's closer to your customers or simply where you feel most productive.
-It's about carrying your business with you, not being tied to a desk.
+Your van, your client's site, a coffee shop, or your kitchen table can all serve as your workspace.
+This flexibility lets you work where it makes the most sense, whether that's closer to your customers or simply where you feel most productive.

 Running a business without an office